LandscapingDesign Inspiration For Your Summer Landscaping Projects

 5. Plant Flowers

 We usually think of flowers as being a springtime staple, but there are plenty of summer blooms you can enjoy too, even in Utah’s hot and dry climate.
 Flowers like John Cabot Rose, Munstead Lavender, Columbines, and Corkscrew Ornamental Onion all bloom throughout the summer and can survive the Utah climate.
-Plus, who doesn’t love summer colors popping up all over the yard?
+Make sure you plant your flowers in the right spots in your yard, with the appropriate amount of sun and water.
+Taking the time to understand how water and sun affect your yard will help you keep fresh blooms all summer long.
+Who doesn’t love summer colors popping up all over the yard?

 We usually think of flowers as being a springtime staple, but there are plenty of summer blooms you can enjoy too, even in Utah’s hot and dry climate.